webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/lambda.md

     - Concurrent executions: 1000 per account (can be increased after a request)
 - Deployment:
     - Lambda function deployment size (compressed.zip): 50 MB
-    - Uncrompressed deployment size: 250 MB
+    - Uncompressed deployment size: 250 MB
     - We can use `/tmp` directory to load other files at the startup
+    - Size of environment variables 4KB

 ## AWS Lambda@Edge

 - Used for running global Lambda functions alongside edge locations (for CDN for example)
 - Can be used for:
     - To change CLoudFront requests and responses:
         - After CloudFront receives a request from a viewer (viewer request)
         - Before CloudFront receives the request from the origin (origin request)
         - After CloudFront receives the response from the origin (origin response)
         - Before CloudFront forwards the response to the viewer (viewer response)